w3c/web-advertising/support_for_advertising_use_cases.md

 Relationship/CRM Marketing: a marketing strategy designed to foster customer loyalty, interaction, and long-term relationships.
 It is designed to develop or reinforce a strong bond with existing customers by continuing a dialogue with them that provides the customer with information that matches their needs, problems, or interests

+# Why am I seeing this

+One user need is to be presented with an accurate explanation of why a particular ad was shown.
+This is especially important in use-cases like re-targeting when people want to understand how personal information is shared.
+When no explanation is provided, people may imagine innacurate theories as to why they are seeing a given ad.

+# Hide all ads from business

+One user need is the ability to hide all ads from a specific business.
+This could be for any reason, but examples might include a dislike for that particular company / brand, a lack of relevance, excessively repetitive ads from that business in the past, a prior bad experience with that business, or offensive ad imagery.

+The compexity in serving this user need comes from the difficulty in recognizing which ads promote which businesses.
+A given business may run ads through many channels, through many different ad agencies, and might promote a variety of apps and websites.
+All of this makes it very difficult to successfully satisfy this user need.